 You may have heard there are proposed modifications coming to Cascade Village… and there are!
-We hope you will be as excited as we are about adding more green space, reducing the number of new units and enhancing the outdoor areas with an open-air pavilion, BBQ area and fire pit, all for your enjoyment.
+We hope you will be as excited as we are about adding more green space, adding new units, and enhancing the outdoor areas, all for your enjoyment.
 Preview some of the enhancements below!

 For your information, we have prepared a brief history of Cascade Village as well as answers to questions that you may have about the current land use application.

 We hope you will find this information to be useful and conveniently placed here in one location.